 So here I'm looking at some famous (or infamous) Royal weddings of the past, along with proposals, omens, mishaps and other wedding trivia.

 A Royal wedding is not just a celebration of two people's love.
 It's also a great spectacle that many people love to share in.
-If you're planning to be in England and join the festivities, or if you're trying to organise your own party wherever you are, keep an eye on these useful website, which will keep you up-to-date with all that's happening.
+If you're planning to be in England and join the festivities, or if you're trying to organise your own party wherever you are, keep an eye on the Royal Family website, which will keep you up-to-date with all that's happening.